The trailer for Bridgerton Season 2 is here (and it has everything we loved about the first season)

 And now, we finally have our first glimpse of the new season and it looks like everything we could have hoped for.
 Keeping with the blossoming, musical-esque vision of London that was captured in the first, we meet Kate Sharma after she feels she has the measure of Viscount Bridgerton.
 Overhearing him discussing his planned romantic expeditions to his countrymen, likely in a less than romantic fashion, Kate is already set against him and his efforts to earn the hand of her much-admired younger sister.

 But in true Bridgerton fashion, the Viscount, much like Daphne in the first season, doesn’t know who Kate is upon first meeting.
 Take a look at the trailer below and decide for yourself.

 More casting announcements

-It was also just announced this week that Rupert Evans (The Man in High Castle) will play Edmund Bridgerton.
+It was also announced in July that Rupert Evans (The Man in High Castle) will play Edmund Bridgerton.

 Edmund is a loving and devoted husband, whose true love match with Violet Bridgerton gave them eight perfect children.
 He’s also an endlessly patient and kind father, who takes special pride in guiding his eldest son Anthony through life.

 Evans can currently be seen in the Charmed in the series-regular role of Harry, a ‘handsome, grandiose professor with an infuriating charm’, the ‘Whitelighter’ to the three sisters who, living in a college town, discover they are witches.